cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/cfy-cluster-manager.md

 #### Credentials
 * If you wish to use your own credentials, you can specify them in the `credentials` section.

-* Unfilled credentials will be generated and used by the code.
+* Unfilled credentials will be generated and used by the Cloudify Cluster Manager package.
 The generated credentials are random.

 * **WARNING:** At the end of the installation, a file named `secret_credentials_file.yaml` will be created in the current directory.